laradeaque/mar-lang-rust-version/README.md

 So far this feature has not raised  any issue/bug, but with more testing I hope it shall be more reliable.

-2.Differentiation of `print` and `println` - This is to add flexibility to the
+2. Differentiation of `print` and `println` - This is to add flexibility to the output.
-      output.

 `print` - does not add a line feed at the end of printing;